jrawbits/VE-Installer/ReadMe.md

   dependencies, plus built source packages (only) for any Github packages.
 Packages can come from CRAN, BioConductor, or Github.
 * `make binary`
-  Builds VisionEval binaries and install them for the machine architecture of your development environment.
+  Builds VisionEval binaries and installs them for the machine architecture of your development environment.
 If you want Windows binaries, run this on a Windows machine.
 Likewise, you can use it to create a runtime for Linux or Macintosh if that's where you're developing.
 After running this step, you'll